stanX19/fish_eat_fish_game/README.md

 ## Special thanks

+We would like to extend our gratitude to:

+- University of Malaya for providing the opportunity to work on this project.

-Special thanks to out team members [StanX19](https://github.com/stanx19), [zheHT](https://github.com/zheHT), [akramhilmi](https://github.com/akramhilmi),
+- Our team members [StanX19](https://github.com/stanx19),
+[zheHT](https://github.com/zheHT),
+[akramhilmi](https://github.com/akramhilmi),
 [DerYung](https://github.com/DerYung) and
-[Dorizun](https://github.com/Dorizun) for their dedication and collaboration throughout the development process.
+[Dorizun](https://github.com/Dorizun) for commiting and collaborating throughout the project.